• Courses

 What is Google Tag Manager?

-Adding that one tag to a site isn’t big of a deal.
-You just ask a developer, and he/she will do that (sometimes on the same day, sometimes over several days, but still reasonable because this has to be done only once).
+Adding that one tag to a site isn’t a big deal.
+You ask a developer, and he/she will do that (sometimes on the same day, sometimes over several days, but still reasonable because this has to be done only once).

-What if you want to track actions that Google Analytics isn’t capable of doing automatically (e.g. form submissions, sales, etc.)
+What if you want to track actions that Google Analytics cannot do automatically (e.g., form submissions, sales, etc.)?

 That’s where the developer (and the IT department) becomes a bottleneck.
-Since he/she is working on his tasks/projects, marketing/analytics tasks often are a B priority.
-Therefore you and your team have to wait.
+Since he/she is working on his/her tasks, marketing/analytics tasks often are a B priority.
+Therefore, you and your team have to wait.
 And wait a bit more.
 And more.
-Sometimes even for weeks.
+Sometimes, even for weeks.

 That’s where the GTM saves the day.